AndProx/AndProx/docs/connecting.md

 ## Types of connectors

+### TCP/IP

+To my knowledge, there is no PM3 device with TCP/IP support.

+TCP support is to allow [easy debugging with the Android Emulator](./debugging/android-emulator.md).
+That document also describes how to set up `socat` to redirect a locally connected PM3 device over TCP.

 ### USB-A

 These are "regular USB ports" that are on most PCs.
 They are also present on some Android tablets,